 Image resolution is measured in PPI (Pixels Per Inch) and the higher the number, the more detailed the image.
 The lower the number the less detailed and larger those pixels are to make up the image.
 Go too low and you see each individual pixel and the image becomes ‘pixelated’, meaning you can see each square rather than the detailed image.

 PPI vs DPI

-DPI, Dots Per Inch sound similar to PPI but are not.
+DPI (Dots Per Inch) sounds similar to PPI but is not.
 PPI refers to how many pixels appear on a screen while DPI refers to how many pixels appear when printed.
 Confusing I know but someone thought dividing them was a good idea.
 Or at least not renaming them when dot matrix printers became a thing of the past.

 Even more confusing is that there is no set standard for DPI.
 Different printers will have different ways of processing this so you never quite know what you’re going to get unless you know your printer.